Number of Homes for Sale in Florida Breaking Records

 Category: Retirement Real Estate

-March 1, 2025 — It looks like the messages of doom for Florida real estate might actually be beginning to have some the real estate firm Redfin.
+March 1, 2025 — It looks like the messages of doom for Florida real estate might actually be starting to come, according to the real estate firm Redfin.
 The number of homes for sale in Florida hit 172,209 at the end of January (up 22.7%).
 This is the highest number since 2012.

 Experts cite several reasons for the surge in homes available for purchase: